rackerlabs/support-how-to/content/cloud-servers/installing-xenserver-tools-on-next-generation-windows-cloud-servers.md

 ### Confirm the installation

 After the instance has rebooted you can confirm the installation was successful by checking the version of XenServer Tools in Programs and Features, as described above.
-The new version should be 6.2 or higher.
+The new version should be 6.2 or later.